Uvacoder/port-ankurparihar/README.md

 - Uses an external library for scrolling, [simplebar](https://github.com/Grsmto/simplebar)
 - Repository structure is not good, a proper setup for developing, building and deployment is required.
 - Github actions needed for deploying, pagespeed scores is needed.
+- CDN to be used for efficient caching and incresing performance.

 **Read [contributing guidelines](./CONTRIBUTING.md) for internal working**